supechicken/ChromeOS-AutoStart/README.md

 ### This extension may conflict with dev version of Secure Shell extension, you may need to remove dev version of Secure Shell (if installed)

 - Download [archive](https://github.com/supechicken/ChromeOS-AutoStart/archive/main.zip) of this repository and unzip it
+- Unpack the zip file by:
+  - Double click the zip file in the file manager.
+The zip file will show contents in what looks like a flash drive
+  - Drag the folder within the zip file into the Downloads folder
+  - Optionally delete the zip file
-- Go to chrome://extensions/ and enable Developer Mode
+- Go to [chrome://extensions](chrome://extensions) and enable Developer Mode
-- Click `Load unpacked extension` and select the `ChromeOS-AutoStart-main` unzipped folder
-- A new window will appear and type the command you want to run it at startup
-- Optional: Click the `Test` button to test it out after setting a command
-- Reboot and enjoy :)
+- Click "Pack Extension", click "Browse" under "Extension Root Directory", then click on the folder named `ChromeOS-AutoStart-main`, and click "Open"
+- Click "Pack Extension", then click "Okay"
+- Open the file manager, go to Downloads and drag the `.crx` file into the chrome://extensions window.
+- Click "Add Extension"